Modern Slavery Act Statement

 - Jamf’s Risk & Compliance team completes a review of internal policies and procedures to ensure alignment with this statement annually.

 To ensure effectiveness in combatting modern slavery, Jamf maintains an accurate supplier list including contact details.
 It will ensure action is taken in response to reports of modern slavery in its supply chains and any complaints made via the whistleblowing policy will be responded to in accordance with the policy.

 As in the previous fiscal year, Jamf has not received any reports or complaints about being involved in activities covered by the Modern Slavery Act

 Should Jamf become aware of any policy violations or issues related to slavery or human trafficking, we will consult with our HR and Legal Departments to ensure that appropriate measures are taken, which may include reporting this information to authorities and terminating our relationship with the supplier.

-This statement is applicable to all Jamf legal entities and was approved by the Board of Directors on 05/28/2020.
-It will be reviewed and updated on an annual basis before being re-signed by an authorized member of the Board.
+This statement is applicable to all Jamf legal entities and was approved for the fiscal year ending December 31, 2022, by the Board of Directors on May 2nd, 2023.
+It will be reviewed and approved annually by senior leadership and the Board of Directors.